-Located within the most visited national park and spanning two counties, two states and the Ancestral homelands of a tribal nation, Kuwohi stands as a symbol of resilience.
+Located within one of the most visited national parks, spanning two states and the Ancestral homelands of a tribal nation, Kuwohi stands as a symbol of resilience.
 For the Cherokee it means more than “mulberry place”, it is a sacred place—the highest point within their traditional homeland and in the Great Smoky Mountains National Park, which abuts their current boundary lands.

 Now this Cherokee cultural and historic place known for its magic lakes can honor its indigenous roots.